What does evaluation have to do with social justice?

 Through our evaluation practices, we model behaviors related to the following concerns:

 For a step-by-step process on to avoid racism, sexism, homophobia and more in data collection and analysis check out this presentation on Feminist Data Analysis from Heather Krause.
 You can also listen to our podcast on Data Equity.
-The Center for American Progress released a report in 2022, providing best practices for collecting data about LGBTQI+ and other sexual and gender-diverse communities that might also be of interest.

 Evaluation and Culture